• “the stand out criminal barrister of his generation, particularly in corporate and white-collar crime” Legal 500 2025

 • Tom Doble is a highly regarded junior practising in fraud, crime, public law and regulatory proceedings.
 He is recognised in the directories as a "a super smart junior" with "a huge capacity for hard work and an exceptional legal brain", who is "strategic, energetic and a team player".

-Tom specialises in corporate and financial crime, with experience beyond his call in cases of the utmost seriousness and complexity.
-He has a strong track record defending high profile SFO prosecutions, including a Barclays derivatives trader charged with LIBOR manipulation, the former managing director of Tesco charged with fraud and false accounting, and a former Serco executive charged with fraud against the Ministry of Justice.
-Recent instructions include defending a senior manager charged with corruption in the motorsport industry, the CEO of a commercial property company charged with bribery and money laundering, and the owner of a group of companies charged with a multi-million pound conspiracy to cheat the Revenue.
-He currently advises a multinational company in relation to ongoing criminal and civil HMRC investigations.
+Tom specialises in corporate and financial crime, with an exceptional track record in cases of the utmost seriousness and complexity.
+He has successfully defended individuals in numerous high-profile SFO prosecutions, including a Barclays derivatives trader charged with LIBOR manipulation, the former managing director of Tesco charged with fraud and false accounting, former Serco and G4S executives charged with fraud against the Ministry of Justice, and the CEO of a commercial property company charged with bribery and money laundering.
+He currently acts for Tom Hayes in proceedings before the Supreme Court challenging his conviction for LIBOR manipulation, and for a former director of Glencore charged with international corruption.

 Tom is well versed in restraint, asset freezing/forfeiture and confiscation proceedings, and advises upon all aspects of the criminal and regulatory anti-money laundering regime.
 He has successfully defended a sensitive and high-value asset freezing order application made against a city solicitor, and secured a substantial interest in property for a third-party intervening in complex confiscation proceedings (both at first instance and on appeal).

-Tom acts for both the defence and prosecution in a range of serious and complex criminal proceedings, including conspiracy to murder, firearms offences, drugs offences and offences of serious violence.
-He also appears in judicial review, inquest and extradition proceedings, and before a range of professional regulatory tribunals.
+Tom also acts for both the defence and prosecution in a range of serious and complex criminal proceedings, including murder, conspiracy to murder, firearms offences, drugs offences and offences of serious violence.
+He also appears in judicial review, inquest and extradition proceedings, and before a range of professional regulatory tribunals, including the Solicitors Disciplinary Tribunal.

 Education